 Save even more money by booking your vacation on the cheapest days of the week.
 Traditional advice suggests you get the best hotel deals in Las Vegas by booking for Tuesday to Thursday.
 However, Hipmunk data shows Sunday through Tuesday are less expensive.

-Remember to check to see if there are any Las Vegas events during your planned getaway, and adjust your timing if needed.
-Aim for booking in that sweet spot between events, when prices are lowest.
+Remember to check to see if there are any Las Vegas events during your planned getaway, and adjust your timing as needed.
+Aim for booking in that sweet spot between events, when prices are lower.

-Every rule has exceptions, however.
+Every rule has exceptions, though.
 Trying to plan a bachelor or bachelorette getaway?
-Forget the savings and go when there are the most nightlife and entertainment options, such as holiday weekends and New Year’s.
+You might just forget the savings and go when there are the most nightlife and entertainment options, such as holiday weekends and New Year’s.

 Don't Overlook Southwest Airlines